 In the NFC East, the now last-place Philadelphia Eagles and second-place Dallas Cowboys sport a unique, two-tiered perspective to their heated rivalry Sunday.

-In the early-afternoon game, both teams commonly root for the Carolina Panthers to defeat the host Washington Football Team.
+Both teams will be rooting for the Carolina Panthers to defeat the host Washington Football Team in the early-afternoon game.
 If that doesn’t happen, both teams will be eliminated from the postseason before they even take the field for the late-afternoon contest.

 If the game means something, betting will pick up briskly just before kickoff.
 And if a Carolina win is matched by the Baltimore Ravens’ expected victory over the New York Giants, Philly or Dallas could take a significant leap.